 Where Does Science Lead?

 Science can lead to careers in astronomy, meteorology, geophysics, medicine (e.g. surgery, general practice and radiology), chemical, mechanical and civil engineering, architecture, surveying, telecommunications, computing and teaching.
 It can allow students to become pilots, technicians, electricians, laboratory technicians or technologists.
-It can also open up careers in beekeeping, wine growing, farm managment and the diary industry.
+It can also open up careers in beekeeping, wine growing, farm management and the dairy industry.

 The Science Department Staff